 With two major cities located at opposite ends of the nation – Hanoi in the north and Saigon (now known as Ho Chi Minh City) in Southern Vietnam – visitors will have different experiences depending on the city they decide to stay in.

-From our own experience, we will discuss 9 differences between these two vibrant Vietnamese cities so you can make an informed decision about where your next trip should take you!
+From our own experience, we will discuss nine differences between these two vibrant Vietnamese cities so you can decide where your next trip should take you!

 1- Hanoi Is North Vietnam, and Saigon Is South Vietnam